Badules

 Badules is a municipality located in the province of Zaragoza, Aragon, Spain.
-According to the 2010 census the municipality has a population of 95 inhabitants.
+According to the 2025 annual census conducted by INE the municipality has a population of 82 inhabitants.

 Badules is located in the Campo de Daroca comarca.
 French singer Aurora Lacasa, who became famous in the former GDR, was the daughter of a Spanish Republican journalist born in Badules who went into exile to France and later to Hungary after the Spanish Civil War.